sakshamratra0106/Data-Engineer-Coding-Challenge/README.md

-##This ReadMe file is also provided in well formated manner in an WordDocument "Readme.docx" with screen shot of query results of PART3.
+##This ReadMe file is also provided in well formated manner in an WordDocument "Readme.docx" with screen shot.
+Codes are provided in seperate files.

 We will be exploring Lending Club’s loan origination data from 2007-2015.
 Please download the dataset in CSV format (loan.csv) and associated dictionary (LCDataDictionary.xlsx) fromhttps://www.kaggle.com/wendykan/lending-club-loan-data.